 Where is God?

-As we again bear witness to yet another act of predatory violence and share in the grief of parents and family, friends, educators, an entire community, and indeed the world, a sense of our own powerlessness seeps into every corner of life.
-Our helplessness tests the bedrock of our faith and shakes the very foundation of all we hold dear.
-From the depths of our mind and heart we ask, “Where is God?”
+With alarming frequency we stand as helpless bystanders to rolling acts of senseless violence and share in the grief of parents, family, friends, educators, entire communities, and indeed the world.
+As we bear witness to the unthinkable, a sense of our own powerlessness seeps into every corner of our life.
+The bedrock of our faith and the beliefs at the heart of all we hold dear are tested and shaken.
+From the depths of our soul we ask, “Where is God?”
 We want to know.
 We insist on answers when there are none.
 We question, we probe our faith, and again ask, “Where is God?”

-When people die randomly, suddenly, unexpectedly, the human heart is forever changed in ways unlike any other grief.
-The immediate shock of the moment co-exists with anger, outrage, fear, helplessness, and an overwhelming sense of loss.
-The question, “Where is God?” comes from the heart of this place of deep woundedness.
+When people die randomly, suddenly, or unexpectedly, the human heart is forever changed.
+In ways unlike any other grief, the immediate shock of the moment co-exists with anger, outrage, fear, helplessness, and an overwhelming sense of loss.
+The question, “Where is God?” comes from this place of deep woundedness.

 - God is in the outpouring of loving-kindness as strangers spontaneously reach out to help other strangers.